hertie-data-science-lab/azure-for-researchers/readme.md

 ![image](./assets/win3.png)

-### Step 6: Enter your username and password
+### Step 6: Accept the connection

 ![image](./assets/win4.png)

-### Step 7: Accept the connection

-![image](./assets/win5.png)

-### Step 8: Virtual Machine is launched
+### Step 7: Virtual Machine is launched

 The Windows Virtual Machine environment will be launched.
 You can install STATA, GAMS or any software for your computing needs with your own private workspace.

+![image](./assets/win5.png)

+### Step 8: Exit the Virtual Machine

 ![image](./assets/win6.png)